-More than 400 Farm Bureau members of Kansas wrapped up importance business for their farm organization after debating and adopting policy statements for 2013.
-These policies will now become the roadmap for the organization during the upcoming legislative session.
+Today more than 380 Farm Bureau members of Kansas wrapped up business for their farm organization after debating and adopting policy statements for 2014.
+These policies will now become the organization's roadmap for the 2014 legislative session.

 MANHATTAN - Jerry and Lou Ann Morgenstern, Barton County, were honored as Kansas Farm Bureau Farm Family of the Year for Farm Bureau's 7th geographic district.
 The Morgensterns received their award during Kansas Farm Bureau's 95th Annual Meeting in Manhattan, Dec.
 3.

 Natural Resources Conservation Service (NRCS) State Conservationist Eric B. Banks, announced an application evaluation cutoff date of Nov.
 21, for the Environmental Quality Incentives Program (EQIP).

 One hundred years ago, Dr. Norman Borlaug was born.
 His semi-dwarf, disease-resistant wheat spurred the Green Revolution and saved more than a billion lives from starvation.
 It is fitting that the 2014 World Food Prize, which Borlaug created, will be awarded on October 16 to a wheat researcher for the first time.
 And Dr. Sanjaya Rajaram is not just any wheat breeder - he was Borlaug's successor.